ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 You can provision {{site.data.keyword.filestorage_short}} and fine-tune to meet your capacity and IOPS needs.
 Get the most out of your storage with two options for specifying performance.

 - You can choose from Endurance IOPs tiers that feature pre-defined performance levels to fit workloads that don't have well-defined performance requirements.
-- You can fine tune your storage to meet specific performance requirements by specifying the total number of IOPS with Performance.
+- You can fine-tune your storage to meet specific performance requirements by specifying the total number of IOPS with Performance.

 ## Ordering {{site.data.keyword.filestorage_short}} with pre-defined IOPS Tiers (Endurance)